anhinga/2019-design-notes/interactive-framework/Core-architecture-notes.md

 ### Two-stroke engine

 The two-stroke engine remains as before.
-As noted in Section 6.4 of https://arxiv.org/abs/1712.07447 pre-DMM experiments involve a shift stage following the application of activation function stage on each engine cycle, and this pattern (typical for programs written in the dataflow formalism manually) corresponds to taking a linear combination with one non-zero summands with coefficient 1.
+As noted in Section 6.4 of https://arxiv.org/abs/1712.07447 pre-DMM experiments involve a shift stage following the application of activation function stage on each engine cycle, and this pattern (typical for programs written in the dataflow formalism manually) corresponds to taking a linear combination with one non-zero summand with coefficient 1.
 The shift stage happens anyway, so it is convenient when it is always understood as a linear combination (regardless of implementation details, which might vary).

 ### Copying subgraphs